malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 			- move away from talking about languages as separate identities
 			- focus on repertoires of linguistic and non linguist resources and on language practices
 			- focus on agency and processes
-			- focus on individual accumulation rather than
+			- focus on individual accumulation rather than community resources
+		- **evaluation of frameworks**
 			-
-		- evaluation of frameworks